o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 * **translateYProperty**: The name of a `float` type property.
 Controls the Y-translation.
 * **rotateDegreesProperty**: The name of a `float` type property.
 Controls the amount of rotation in degrees.
 * **float3x3ShaderInput**: The name of a `float3x3` shader constant for the final transform matrix.
 * **float3x3InverseShaderInput**: (optional) The name of a `float3x3` shader constant for an inverse of the final transform matrix.
-This may be needed by some shaders, for example ones that use a parallax mapping effect.
+Some shaders may require this; for example, ones that use a parallax mapping effect.

 #### Example
 ```json